destocot/obsidian-notes/React/Typescript (TSX).md

 ```
 - interface can only be used to describe objects
 - to combine interfaces we use the `extends` keyword (versus the intersection `&`)
+- interfaces have better error messages
+- interfaces can be merged
+	- "interfaces are open" and "type aliases are closed"

 ## `onClick`
 ```tsx